 The College of Computing and Engineering (CCE) prepares students to meet the technological challenges of today.
 Drawing on 40 years of institutional experience in computing education and research, and 30 years of experience in innovative program delivery, CCE offers focused and flexible programs aligned to industry's most sought-after fields to help students reach their full potential.
 CCE has a distinguished faculty, evolving curricula, and an alumni network that integrates 40 years of graduates from computing disciplines at NSU.
-CCE has flexible online and campus-based formats for it three bachelor's, seven master's, and three Ph.D. programs.
+CCE has flexible online and campus-based formats for it's three bachelor's, seven master's, and three Ph.D. programs.

 The college welcomes part-time and full-time students, whether on-campus or online.
 Undergraduate on-campus students participate in day and evening programs and may have the opportunity to apply to the Dual Admission program that automatically reserves a seat in one of CCE's graduate programs.
 Online master's degree programs require no campus attendance and are available to students worldwide.
-A unique hybrid Ph.D. program blends on-campus limited weekend meetings with online interaction.